LilithHafner/Quickdraw/README.md

+Do you have a Julia package that provides standalone functionalit whihc you would like to share with folks who do not use Julia?
+This is for you.

 # Usage

-If you have a julia package that provides standalone functionality through a `main()` function, then you can use the following command to install that package on any supported system (see below)
+If a Julia package provides standalone functionality through a `main()` function, then the following command will install it on any supported system

-This is the command:
 ```
 curl -fLsS https://raw.githubusercontent.com/lilithhafner/quickdraw/main/script | sh -s LOCATOR
 ```